Probing primordial black holes with anisotropies in stochastic gravitational-wave background: Angular power spectrum of the SGWB anisotropies

-Here the $\delta\Omega_{\ell}$ quantities are line-of-sight integrals over the source functions characterizing all the relevant effects leading to SGWB anisotropies.
-These can be broadly categorized as production and propagation effects, with the former being linked to the inhomogeneous spatial distribution of the GW sources, and the latter to the propagation of GWs in a perturbed Universe.
-While we have included all the effects in our analysis, let us stress for clarity that the primary source of anisotropies is rooted in the spatial distribution of the GW sources.
+Here the $\delta\Omega_{\ell}$ quantities are line-of-sight integrals over the source functions characterizing all the relevant effects leading to \ac{SGWB} anisotropies.
+These can be broadly categorized as production and propagation effects, with the former being linked to the inhomogeneous spatial distribution of the \ac{GW} sources, and the latter to the propagation of \acp{GW} in a perturbed Universe.
+While we have included all the effects in our analysis, let us stress for clarity that the primary source of anisotropies is rooted in the spatial distribution of the \ac{GW} sources.
 Instead of showing the complete expression containing all the effects (see Ref.~\cite{Cusin:2018rsq}), here we only present this primary term

-where $\mathcal{H}$ is the conformal Hubble parameter, $\Delta\eta \equiv \eta_{0}-\eta$ is the look-back time, $j_{\ell}(k\Delta\eta)$ is the spherical Bessel function, $\delta_{m}$ is the dark matter overdensity, and $b_{X}$ is the linear bias function of the population $X$ (either PBH or ABH in our analysis).
-In the early-Universe formation channel the PBH binaries are not expected to be biased with respect to dark matter, which motivates us to consider $b_{\mathrm{PBH}} = 1$.
-On the other hand, the astrophysical binaries are preferentially formed in larger halos.
-We model their bias as $b_{\mathrm{ABH}}=b_1+b_2/D$, where $D$ is the linear growth rate and $b_1 = b_2 = 1$ are constants \cite{Oguri:2016dgk}.
+where $\mathcal{H}$ is the conformal Hubble parameter, $\Delta\eta \equiv \eta_{0}-\eta$ is the look-back time, $j_{\ell}(k\Delta\eta)$ is the spherical Bessel function, $\delta_{m}$ is the dark matter overdensity, and $b_{X}$ is the linear bias function of the population $X$ (either \ac{PBH} or \ac{ABH} in our analysis).
+In the early Universe formation channel the \ac{PBH} binaries are not expected to be biased with respect to dark matter, which motivates us to consider $b_{\mathrm{PBH}} = 1$.
+On the other hand, the astrophysical binaries are preferentially formed in larger halos, which are heavily biased with respect to dark matter.
+We model their bias assuming a simple parametric form $b_{\mathrm{ABH}}=b_1+b_2/D$, where $D$ is the linear growth rate and $b_1 = b_2 = 1$ are chosen as constants \cite{Oguri:2016dgk}.
 Cosmological perturbations are obtained by numerically solving the Einstein-Boltzmann equations in the standard model of cosmology.
-In practice we use the \texttt{CMBquick} package, while adopting the Halofit \cite{Takahashi:2012em} in order to account for non-linearities of perturbations at smaller scales.
+In practice we use the \texttt{CMBquick} package, while adopting the Halofit \cite{Takahashi:2012em} in order to account for nonlinearities of perturbations at smaller scales.